sagor-roy/event-management/README.md

 # Project Installation Guide

 This guide will help you set up and run a raw PHP project on Windows, Ubuntu, and macOS.
+This project follows the Laravel MVC design pattern flow (Laravel Clone) and has great potential for further feature development.

 ## Prerequisites
 Ensure you have the following installed: